* Einhorn nursed loss in December which shrunk year’s gain

 For Einhorn, who has moved stock prices by simply opening his mouth, 2012 ended with lackluster returns when his Greenlight Capital lost 2.8 percent in December, a person familiar with the fund’s performance said.

-Thanks to losses on computer maker and market darling Apple and in the gold market, Einhorn’s investors saw their once healthy double-digit gain shrivel late in the year to leave Greenlight Capital with an 8.3 percent increase for 2012.
+Thanks to losses on computer maker and market darling Apple Inc and in the gold market, Einhorn’s investors saw their once healthy double-digit gain shrivel late in the year to leave Greenlight Capital with an 8.3 percent increase for 2012.

 The disappointing end of the year performance at Greenlight Capital illustrates how even a highly influential manager like Einhorn, who has enjoyed something of a cult following in the $2 trillion hedge fund industry ever since his bearish call on Lehman Brothers in early 2008, can stumble.

-For much of the year speculation mounted over which stocks Einhorn would pick or pan with General Motors and Marvell Technology Group getting thumbs up from the manager.
+For much of the year speculation mounted over which stocks Einhorn would pick or pan with General Motors and Marvell Technology Group getting the thumbs up from the manager.

 But Marvell’s stock price tumbled at the end of the year after it was ordered to pay $1.17 billion to settle a patent infringement lawsuit likely costing Greenlight Capital millions in losses.

-A spokesman for Einhorn was not immediately available for comment.
+A spokesman for Einhorn declined to comment.

 But in the end it was William Ackman’s Pershing Square Capital Management that unveiled its own big short against Herbalife in late December, helping salvage an otherwise lackluster year for the $11 billion fund.
 Pershing Square gained 5.8 percent in December to end the year up 12.4 percent, an investor in the fund said.

-While Loeb was also hurt by a drop in the price of Apple and gold, he more than made up for it with savvy bets on Greek government bonds and Yahoo
+While Loeb was also hurt by a drop in the price of Apple and gold, he more than made up for it with savvy bets on Greek government bonds and Yahoo.